 The dome home has central heat/air conditioning and a wood stove for supplementary heating when it's really cold, which is rare in sunny Florida.

 In Florida in the Summer, there are mosquitoes!
 Not swarms, but the occasional bite if you're outside long enough in these seasons.
 A little spray with some OFF usually does the trick, or wear long sleeves.
 If you are terribly afraid of snakes, spiders, or palmetto bugs... be aware we occasionally see these creatures outside in nature.
-We also see deer, turkeys, hawks, gopher tortoises, armadillos, and hear the occasional coyote in the distance.
+We regularly see deer, turkeys, hawks, gopher tortoises, armadillos, and hear the occasional hoot owl or coyote in the distance.
 Also, we live in a very rural environment... it is common to hear gunshots in the distance from hunters or local homesteaders practicing marksmanship.
 If this is offensive to you then our location might not be a good fit as this is beyond our control.

 What to bring: clothes you will feel comfortable working in.
 Jeans or leggings and tennis shoes are best for outside.
 Definitely bring a pair of flip-flops, sandals, or house slippers.
 Swim suit in the spring, summer and fall so you can enjoy the local springs!
 If you already have work/muck boots and work gloves, please bring them.
 If you have certain dietary requirements you may prefer to bring your own food items to supplement what we have to offer (if you prefer soy milk, for example).
 Also please bring something to do that you enjoy... whether it’s crafts or photography, journaling, reading etc.

 In your time off, there is plenty of space to meditate and work on your creative outlet on our property.
+This is very much encouraged!
 The pergola at the koi pond is perfect for yoga, sketching, or writing.
 Unfortunately we do not live near public transportation since our location is so rural.
 However, there are a ton of biking opportunities around, including many new paved trails.
 If you enjoy freshwater swimming there are numerous clear, cold springs in North Florida.
 If you're interested in concerts and going out, Gainesville always has nightlife going on.
 The Spirit of the Suwannee Music park, a world renowned festival venue, is about a 45 minute drive away.
 The Gainesville airport (GNV) is 20 minutes away.
 Gainesville is serviced by both Greyhound and Megabus.
 We can arrange to pick you up/drop you off if you need a ride anywhere within a reasonable distance of our home.
 Another airport is Jacksonville (JAX).